 When connecting with our service, you will be allocated to a Student Advocate, who will manage your case until completion.
 We look forward to engaging with you.

-To connect with Advocacy, please complete the Student Advocacy and Support Services Screening Form.
+To connect with Advocacy, please complete the Request for Help - Student Advocacy and Support Form.
 Once you have completed the form, your responses will be assessed and you will be contacted as soon as possible.
 If you do have an urgent matter, your case will be assessed for urgency, so please state the nature of urgency in the form.

 Level 2, 16 Wally's Walk,